Ottoman Empire: Rise (c. 1299–1453)

 As the Turks expanded into the Balkans, the conquest of Constantinople became a crucial objective.
-The Ottomans had already wrested control of nearly all former Byzantine lands surrounding the city, but the strong defense of Constantinople's strategic position on the Bosporus Strait made it difficult to conquer.
+The Ottomans already controlled nearly all former Byzantine lands surrounding the city, but Constantinople's defenses and strategic position on the Bosporus Strait made it difficult to conquer.
 In 1402, the Byzantines were temporarily relieved when the Turco-Mongol leader Timur, founder of the Timurid Empire, invaded Ottoman Anatolia from the east.
 In the Battle of Ankara in 1402, Timur defeated Ottoman forces and took Sultan Bayezid I as prisoner, throwing the empire into disorder.
 The ensuing civil war lasted from 1402 to 1413 as Bayezid's sons fought over succession.
-It ended when Mehmed I emerged as the sultan and restored Ottoman power.
+It ended when Mehmed I emerged as the sultan.

-The Balkan territories lost by the Ottomans after 1402, including Thessaloniki, Macedonia, and Kosovo, were later recovered by Murad II between the 1430s and 1450s.
+The Balkan territories lost by the Ottomans after 1402, including Thessaloniki, Macedonia, and Kosovo, were recovered by Murad II between the 1430s and 1450s.
 On 10 November 1444, Murad repelled the Crusade of Varna by defeating the Hungarian, Polish, and Wallachian armies under Władysław III of Poland and John Hunyadi at the Battle of Varna, although Albanians under Skanderbeg continued to resist.
 Four years later, John Hunyadi prepared another army of Hungarian and Wallachian forces to attack the Turks, but was again defeated at the Second Battle of Kosovo in 1448.

-According to modern historiography, there is a direct connection between the rapid Ottoman military advance and the consequences of the Black Death from the mid-fourteenth century onwards.
-Byzantine territories, where the initial Ottoman conquests were carried out, were exhausted demographically and militarily due to the plague, which facilitated Ottoman expansion.
-In addition, slave hunting was the main economic driving force behind Ottoman conquest.
-Some 21st-century authors re-periodize conquest of the Balkans into the akıncı phase, which spanned 8 to 13 decades, characterized by continuous slave hunting and destruction, followed by administrative integration into the Empire.
+In modern historiography, there is a direct connection between the rapid Ottoman advances and the Black Death from the mid-14th century onwards.
+Byzantine territories were exhausted demographically and militarily due to the plague, and this facilitated Ottoman expansion.
+In addition, slave hunting was a main economic motivation for the Ottomans.
+Some 21st-century authors re-periodise conquest of the Balkans into the akıncı phase, which spanned 8 to 13 decades, characterised by continuous slave hunting and destruction, followed by administrative integration into the Empire.